hartwigmedical/peach/README.md

 | True                          | Observed     | False                                               | True                                        | *                                         | Variant Annotation VCF RG Version                      | PASS                      |
 | True                          | Observed     | False                                               | False                                       | True                                      | From "refSeqDifferenceAnnotations" field in panel JSON | PASS                      |
 | True                          | Observed     | False                                               | False                                       | False                                     | Variant Annotation VCF RG Version + "?"                | UNKNOWN                   |

+The only exception to the above table is that when the Variant Annotation VCF RG Version is equal to "UNKNOWN", we do not actually add a question mark when the table says we should.

 Note that an asterisk does not indicate that every value is actually possible.
 For instance, calls that do not match any variants from the panel JSON can only be observed calls, not inferred calls.